-The backspin serve can be done using both the forehand and backhand; it is always good to know how to use both when practicing the backspin serve.
+The backspin serve can be done using both the forehand and backhand.
+It is always good to know how to use both when practicing the backspin serve.

 Forehand backspin serve

-To play the forehand backspin, hold your racket high toward your head as you toss the ball up then as the ball drops and bounce lean forward towards the table and hit the ball on the back towards the bottom with a downward stroke.
+To play the forehand backspin, hold your racket high toward your head as you toss the ball up then as the ball drops and bounces lean forward towards the table and hit the ball on the back towards the bottom with a downward stroke.

 Backhand backspin serve

 Backhand backspin serves the same way as the forehand backspin, but the only difference is that it is played with the backhand stroke.

 However, it is essential to practice and master how to play both the forehand and backhand backspin.

 Tips on how to play the topspin and backspin serve